Skirmish at Top Malo House: Aftermath

 The raid on Top Malo House was the only planned daylight action of the Falklands War.
 Two Argentines (Espinosa and Sbert) were killed, seven were wounded and five were taken prisoner.
-(Note: Argentine sources give thirteen men in the 602 Commando Company patrol (but not every are members of 602 Commando), see list in Prelude but 1 Section of the Mountain and Arctic Cadre reported seventeen (perhaps a double counting between total patrol and non member of the 602 commando).
+(Note: Argentine sources give thirteen men in the 602 Commando Company patrol (but not all are members of 602 Commando), see list in Prelude but 1 Section of the Mountain and Arctic Cadre reported seventeen (perhaps a double counting between total patrol and non member of the 602 commando).
 According to Boswell, there were also two warrant officers in a Blowpipe missile team and a two-man medical detachment present (in fact certainly Pedrozo and probably Helguero), which were not part of 602 Commando Company.
 The official figure gives the two known dead plus the seven wounded and five prisoners, making fourteen (perhaps a double counting between wounded and prisoner).)
 Three members of the Mountain and Arctic Warfare Cadre (Doyle, Groves and Stone) had also been wounded.
 McLean was injured in the hand when a round hit the 66mm LAW he was about to fire.
 After the battle Boswell's comment to Vercesi was: "Never in a house".

 Top Malo House was completely destroyed.
 The small building nearby was found to contain only the carcasses of butchered sheep.
 An outhouse about 40 metres from the main house was secured by McGregor, who fired a magazine into it.
 Soon afterwards, a four-man patrol waving a British flag was sighted.
 This was 1 Section; they had observed the fight and decided to join in.
 Boswell radioed back to San Carlos with a request for helicopters to evacuate his wounded and retrieve his troop.
 This received no response, so he contacted Wright, who went to 3 Commando Brigade headquarters with his request.
 The three British and seven Argentine wounded were flown to the field hospital at Ajax Bay, escorted by three unwounded members of the Mountain and Arctic Warfare Cadre.
 The prisoners and the other Mountain and Arctic Warfare Cadre members were flown with their bergens to Teal Inlet, where the prisoners were handed over for interrogation.